wmde/wikibase-release-pipeline/docs/adr/0014-signing-release-packages.md

     - Needs access to organization in docker registry
     - Needs access to organization in github
     - Need access to `releasers-wikibase` group
-    - Would need to publish and maintain a GPG key
+    - Would need to publish and maintain a GPG key used for signing Docker and release tarballs
-    - Would potentially need to maintain a DCT signer key and a public version unless the GPG key can be re-used.

 - How do we securely store/generate offline "organization" private keys?

-- Where do WMDE publish public keys?
+- Where does WMDE publish public keys?

 ## Decision